Kjelll/Portfolio/AoE/AoE_doc.md

 <img src="/AoE/OrnamentalBuildings/OrnamentalBuildings.png" alt="Ornamental Buildings" width="400"/>

+Benefits: Adding an extra menu sets them apart from civil and military buildings in the other menus and makes misclick building less likely.

 Issues: A full menu for ornamental buildings alone would give them a more prominent position in the villager menu, which could also annoy the hardcore anti-cosmetic playerbase.
 The menu button could be moved from the top row to the bottom left to give it a more optional feel.

 ## Civ additions
-For more game design instead of history skip to [Venice](#Venice), the others are just civ choices based on history, grouped to fit into a theme that makes sense and is not totally unknown in pop culture.
+For more game design instead of history skip to [Venice](#Venice), the others are just civ choices based on historicity, grouped to fit into a theme that makes sense and is not totally unknown in pop culture.

 Some possible civ choices I found while researching european groups and cultures.
 Since 20 AoE 2 civilizations are already actors in the european/mediterranean region, all the most famous groups active in the middle ages are obviously already implemented, or have some overlap with an already implemented one.